linmx0130/CliffWalking/README.md

 CliffWalking
 ===
-A simple platform to play with reinforcement AI.
+A simple platform to play with reinforcement learning AI.
 This problem (cliff walking) problem is from *Reinforcement Learning: An Introduction (2nd edition)*.
 The draft of this book could be downloaded from the [author's homepage](https://webdocs.cs.ualberta.ca/~sutton/).